 This SHEP course will be of interest to a wide variety of people including those already involved in advocacy as well as those interested in supporting others people through advocacy.

 The aim of the course is to provide an introduction to advocacy to those who already use advocacy skills in their life or work or to those with a clear interest in supporting self and others through advocacy.
-Learners who successfully complete this module will acquire knowledge, skills and understanding which will help them to practice principled advocacy, in a voluntary or paid capacity, in diverse or changing contexts.
+Learners who successfully complete this course will acquire knowledge, skills and understanding which will help them to practice principled advocacy, in a voluntary or paid capacity, in diverse or changing contexts.
 Completion of this course is a prerequisite for those who may wish to apply to volunteer and/or undertake contracted work with the SHEP Advocacy Project.

 This course is under-pinned by SHEP’s philosophy that self-awareness and self-knowledge when combined with a commitment to community action is the basis for personal and social transformation.
 It is also informed by SHEP’s commitment to equality, social justice and social transformation.